PoisotLab/ms_metaweb_transfer/suppmat/01_svd_overfit.md

 small number of interactions are withheld, which makes sense as the *number* of interactions is far smaller (compared to the overall network size).

-Next , it is interesting to note that the threshold "adapts" to the amount of missing information - the dashed line corresponds to the threshold we used in the manuscript.
+Next, it is interesting to note that the threshold "adapts" to the amount of missing information - the dashed line corresponds to the threshold we used in the manuscript.
 Adding interactions specifically did not result in an increase in the threshold, further suggesting that RDPG is extremely good at removing